ckandiah/NLP_Project/README.md

 _______________________________________________________________________________
 ### Introduction: ###

-Ladies and gentlemen, in other words, johnny and my dear colleagues, Welcome to an evening with Spacy, Displacy and the crazy words token, with their colleagues like NTLK, in the occasion of Natural Language Processing.
-Well, that is not our whole topic tonight, anyway.
-It is much wider & deeper.

 The language spoken at a crime site by criminal is a thumb print left behind by the criminal, though it is not as conclusive as a fingerprint or even like DNA codes.
 The words and the way the NL used by the